****OUR WAITING LIST (& BUSINESS) ARE TEMPORARILY CLOSED AS WE TAKE A FAMILY BREAK. WE ARE NOT ACCEPTING ANY NEW APPLICATIONS UNTIL JULY 15, 2018.***

 What this means for you the potential adopter is that we rarely have any puppies “sitting around”available.
 We have a waiting list for our puppies.
 And the sooner you start the process, the sooner you have the chance of being matched with your puppy.
 Here’s the place to start:

 We are not a puppy “factory”.
 Our dogs are loved and taken care of and we only have a certain number of moms.
 Sometimes those moms have a small litter, sometimes they have a big litter.
 Sometimes those moms need a break.
-Sometimes we match a mom and dad up for a certain future litter, and for whatever reason they don’t “cooperate” like we plan.
+Sometimes we match a mom and dad up for a certain future litter, and for whatever reason, they don’t “cooperate” as we plan.
 There is no absolute when it comes to raising dogs.
 They are living creatures and we can’t predict what will happen.

 Our girls usually cycle between Jan-April so depending on who we are breeding; puppies will arrive March-June and go home May-August.
 Then the cycle repeats again; July-October girls will cycle and be bred, puppies arrive September-February and go home November-April.
 So if the girls keep on their same schedule we normally have puppies going home late spring through the summer, then winter through early spring.